breach-report/breachreport-api/docs/04-monitor.md

 How to construct the request:

 1. Include the API key in the request header.
-2. Specify your hashed email in the request body.
+2. Specify your hashed email address in the request body.

 ### Request Parameters